 Do I need an appointment to attend classes or can I drop in?

 Due to limited space, all services are by appointment only with prepayment.
+The studio does not have a receptionist on staff and asks that all clients use the online scheduling system in order to manage appointments.
 There is a 24 cancellation policy.

 Can I do Pilates if I am pregnant?

 If a client gets pregnant and has been doing Pilates before conception they can continue to do Pilates while following workout guidelines that are recommended by their doctor.
 If you have never done Pilates before and are pregnant it is strongly recommended NOT to begin Pilates because the intense, deep abdominal work can be harmful to the fetus.